losrobbos/integration-demo/README.md

   - configure the URL to the backend:
     - VITE_API_URL=`yourDeployedBackendUrl`

+Now start the app and check if you can reach your deployed backend with your fetch calls (e.g. on a button click)

 #### Using Axios

 In case you exchange mainly JSON between your Frontend and Backend Axios simplifies the integration between Frontend and the API.